-Please note: Verifying a caller ID with Twilio only allows calls to be placed outbound (from Twilio) using this phone number.
-Incoming calls to this number will continue to route through the existing service provider.
-If you would like to receive incoming calls through Twilio, we may be able to port your phone number in.
+Notice: While a verified phone number can be used as a Caller ID for outbound Twilio calls, you will not be able to receive inbound calls to Twilio over this number.
+Incoming calls to the verified number will continue to route through the existing service provider (your wireless service, landline provider, etc.).
+If you would like to receive incoming calls through Twilio, you may be able to forward your calls to a Twilio phone number via your service provider.
+Alternatively, we may be able to port your phone number in.
 For more information, please see our article Porting a Phone Number to Twilio.

 - Login to your account at www.twilio.com/console.